-Top 5 1st Quarter Trades of KE - GuruFocus.com
+Top 5 1st Quarter Trades of Ke - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-KESTRA PRIVATE WEALTH SERVICES, LLC reduced their investment in ARCA:BSV by 61,965 shares.
-The trade had a 0.24% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $78.96.
+During the quarter, Kestra Advisory Services, LLC bought 1,360,053 shares of NAS:LDSF for a total holding of 1,487,369.
+The trade had a 0.27% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $19.55.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 46,783-share investment in NYSE:DCUE.
-Previously, the stock had a 0.23% weight in the equity portfolio.
-Shares traded for an average price of $100.82 during the quarter.
+Kestra Advisory Services, LLC reduced their investment in ARCA:DGRO by 316,840 shares.
+The trade had a 0.18% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $52.91.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.